Leaked Seattle Kraken picks: Red Wings final unknown ahead of expansion draft

 The Seattle Kraken expansion draft is scheduled to take place 8 p.m.
-Wednesday, but the picks were submitted in morning and started to get leaked out almost immediately.
+Wednesday, but the picks were finalized in the morning and started to get leaked out almost immediately.

 Nearly every NHL team’s pick was leaked by reporters as of 1 p.m.
 Wednesday, minus the one and only Detroit Red Wings.
 It’s not surprising that Steve Yzerman’s Red Wings are the team whose pick is not leaked.
 Yzerman has been known to keep a good lid on this kind of information.